Refer Now

 In addition, Samaritan Hospice doctors have excellent communication and conflict-resolution skills to help patients, families and staff deal with the difficult issues and decision that can arise when someone is terminally ill.
 They are well-versed in current principles of care quality and ethical issues in hospice care.

-“Palliative and hospice care are not about ‘giving up,’ but rather getting the right help at the right time through the course of chronic illness and at the end of life.” – Stephen Goldfine, MD, Chief Medical Officer
+“Palliative and hospice care are not about ‘giving up,’ but rather getting the right help at the right time through the course of chronic illness and at the end of life.” – Stephen Goldfine, MD, Physician Executive

 Have more questions about hospice?
 Call us 24/7: (856) 596-1600.